cookiecrumb1/pbo-bsi-s2/README.md

 Language used:
 > Python

+Framework used:
+> Streamlit (Frontend & State management)

+Database used:
+> Google Sheets (Google Apps Script Web API)

 Status:
-> WIP
+> WIP (Work In Progress)

-*This project were made merely for assignments only and not made for outside of it.*
+*This project was made merely for assignments only and not made for outside of it.*

 *Byeee* :)